Wiibuntu/Ubuntu-16.04-Wii/README.md

 # How to Install (Homebrew Needed!)

 You have 2 options.
 The Lubuntu Desktop Environment Provided is currently broken due to a framebuffer issue, Still boots and works but runs VERY slow and colors are not correct.
 But the server version without a desktop Environment runs fine.
 The desktop Environment will be improved upon as this is still in development.
+(This only applies to the "stable" kernel)

 Experimental - [Download Lubuntu 16](https://github.com/Wiibuntu/Ubuntu16-Wii/releases/tag/Lubuntu.e1)